booherbg/concordia-symposium-talk-2025/talk.md

 <!-- _class: track-design -->
 ## Key Takeaways: AI as our Thinking Mind
 - Acts of kindness ripple through communities (Davidson, Mehta)
+- We can train our systems to reflect compassion, not ego
 - **Teachers:** freed up for presence, connection, and modeling compassion
-- **Students:** AI as tutor/translator/coach
+- **Students:** direct beneficiaries of a new model
+- **Education’s Shift:**
-- **Education’s Shift:** from training the Thinking Mind for the economy → to cultivating wisdom, compassion, and alignment of heart+mind
+  - Old: Training our Thinking Mind for labor market
+  - New: Cultivating wisdom, compassion, and alignment of heart+mind

 Reflection: If AI can hold our Thinking Mind, education must teach us to live from the heart; the future systems we build will directly mirror the compassion, presence, and values we cultivate today

+---

 <!-- _class: track-emerge -->
 ## Brief intro to Emergent Behavior